-Acquisition Cost Reasonableness (Maximum 5 Points)
+Acquisition Cost Reasonableness (Maximum5Points)

 Proposed property acquisition costs must be reasonable and may not exceed the property's fair market value as evidenced by an appraisal.
 DHCD will determine reasonableness through an analysis of the appraisal and by comparison of recent DHCD-funded projects in similar locations and for uses similar to those proposed in the application.
 DHCD reserves the right to request a second appraisal.
-For projects where the property has already been acquired within the past twoyears, acquisition cost reasonableness will be considered as part of the project evaluation.
-Maximum points will be awarded to projects that propose an acquisitionbased on the original purchase price that is consistent with all sources of market data.plus reasonable carrying and settlement costs.
+For projects where the property has already been acquired, acquisition cost reasonableness will be based on the original purchase price plus reasonable carrying and settlement costs.

-Compliance with DHCD Cost and Funding Guidelines (Maximum 1015 Points)
+Compliance with DHCD Cost and Funding Guidelines (Maximum 15 Points)